John Taylor (dissenting preacher): Scholar

-His classical knowledge, according to Edward Harwood, was 'almost unrivalled,' but Samuel Parr found fault with his latinity.
-His Hebrew Concordance of 1754–7 was both a concordance (based on earlier works) and a lexicon of Hebrew, and was his unaided work.
+His classical knowledge, according to Edward Harwood, was 'almost unrivalled', but Samuel Parr found fault with his latinity.
+His Hebrew Concordance of 1754–57 was both a concordance (based on earlier works) and a lexicon of Hebrew, and was his unaided work.
 In 1751 he issued proposals for its publication, after more than thirteen years' work.
 The subscription list to the first volume (1754) contains the names of twenty-two English and fifteen Irish bishops, and the work is dedicated to the hierarchy.
 Based on Johann Buxtorf the Elder and Noldius (Christian Nolde), the concordance is arranged to serve the purposes of a Hebrew-English and English-Hebrew lexicon, and also attempt to fix the primitive meaning of Hebrew roots.

 Theologian

-In 1757 Wesley described Taylor's views as ‘old deism in a new dress.’
-Job Orton remarked (1778) that 'he had to the last a great deal of the puritan in him.'
+In 1757 Wesley described Taylor's views as 'old deism in a new dress'.
+Job Orton remarked (1778) said 'he had to the last a great deal of the puritan in him.'
 Orton's earlier guess (1771), adopted by Walter Wilson, that Taylor had become a Socinian, is dismissed as groundless by Alexander Gordon in the Dictionary of National Biography.

 Gordon in his Dictionary of National Biography article also wrote that the ethical core interested Taylor more than speculative theology.
 His work on original sin (Scripture Doctrine of Original Sin, 1740, written 1735) was against the Calvinistic view of human nature, and was influential: witnessed in Scotland by Robert Burns (Epistle to John Goudie), and in New England, according to Jonathan Edwards.
 It was answered first by David Jennings in A Vindication of the Scripture Doctrine of Original Sin (anonymous, 1740).
 Isaac Watts replied to Taylor in The Ruin and Recovery of Man (1740).
 James Hervey's Theron and Aspasio is partly aimed at Taylor, if not explicitly.
 John Wesley's Doctrine of Original Sin (1757) is a detailed answer to Taylor, drawing on Jennings, Hervey and Watts.
 Scripture Doctrine of Original Sin laid a basis for the later Unitarian movement and the American Congregationalists.

 His study of Pauline theology, partly on the lines of John Locke, produced (1745) a 'Key' to the apostolic writings with an application of this 'Key' to the interpretation of the Epistle to the Romans.
 Here, rather than in his treatise on the topic (1751), his view of atonement is clearly defined.

 Works

-He published, besides single sermons and tracts:
+Taylor published, besides single sermons and tracts: